brightin/mail_allowlist/README.md

-# MailWhitelist
+# MailAllowlist

-MailWhitelist is a class you can provide as an [interceptor](http://guides.rubyonrails.org/action_mailer_basics.html#intercepting-emails) to your Rails app.
+MailAllowlist is a class you can provide as an [interceptor](http://guides.rubyonrails.org/action_mailer_basics.html#intercepting-emails) to your Rails app.
 It ensures only some people are able to receive mails from your app and provides a fallback in case nobody would receive the mail.
 This can be useful to make sure no accidental emails are sent from your staging environment, but your mails can still be checked.

-One way to use it is to set an environment variable `MAIL_WHITELIST`, check for its existence and use it to instantiate a `MailWhitelist` so that within this environment only those emailaddresses can have mail sent to them.
+One way to use it is to set an environment variable `MAIL_ALLOWLIST`, check for its existence and use it to instantiate a `MailAllowlist` so that within this environment only those emailaddresses can have mail sent to them.
 See below for a code exapmle.